wombelix/dominik-wombacher-cc/content/posts/2024/suse-hack-week-2025-day-1_en.rst

 `tests/test_pagure_flask_dump_load_ticket.py::PagureFlaskDumpLoadTicketTests::test_dumping_reloading_ticket <https://pagure.io/pagure/blob/master/f/tests/test_pagure_flask_dump_load_ticket.py#_40>`_
 is happy after all and passes.

-I have to admit, I still don't fully understand the reasoning behind how the test was implemented.
+I have to admit, I still don't fully understand why the test was implemented like that.
-My only explanation is, that some Celery behavior must have changed in a (major) release.
+My only explanation is, that some Celery behavior must have changed over time in a release.
 And after removing / bumping the version pinning and using Fedora 40 it came up as a problem.

 Such tests are there to rely on, and if that one now passes without mocking, I'm fine with that.